swiftlang/swift-evolution/proposals/NNNN-no-implicit-copy-bindings.md

 as `@noImplicitCopy`.
 This would have the consequence of preventing accesses to the property from introducing implicit copies.

-### Variations of language features that borrow instead of consume
+### Variations of language features that borrow or mutate instead of consume

 It is obviously not ideal for basic operations like binding new variables, pattern-matching values, and iterating sequences to always consume their